wqking-misc/AureusXIV/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the aureusxivd tests manually, launch src/test/test_aureusxiv .
+To run the AXIVd tests manually, launch src/test/test_AXIV .

-To add more aureusxivd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more AXIVd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the aureusxiv-qt tests manually, launch src/qt/test/aureusxiv-qt_test
+To run the AXIV-qt tests manually, launch src/qt/test/AXIV-qt_test

-To add more aureusxiv-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more AXIV-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.